Traffic tickets: How to fight a speeding ticket in Minnesota

 So, a stay of adjudication involves either a guilty plea, or a guilty verdict; but the judge stays (delays) adjudication of guilt upon conditions, for a period of time.

 If the person does not violate a condition, the judge never adjudicates the violation or conviction.
-And so it never gets certified by court administration to the Minnesota Department of Public Safety to go on the DL record.
+And so Court Administration never certifies it to the Minnesota Department of Public Safety to go on the DL record.
 Typical conditions include payment of money to the court, and no same or similar violations.

 In criminal cases, judges are reluctant to stay adjudication without prosecutor approval (or finding an abuse of prosecutor discretion).
 But in petty misdemeanor traffic cases judges are more willing, even with prosecution opposition.